-(2) A plaintiff who names a fictitious defendant in the complaint, pursuant to § 25-5-103, MCA, may amend the complaint to substitute a real defendant for the fictitious defendant within 3 years of filing the original complaint in the action.
-The 3 year time period set forth in subparagraph (1) of this rule for issuance and service begins to run, as to the newly identified defendant, from the date of the filing of the original complaint.
+(2) A plaintiff who names a fictitious defendant in the complaint, under § 25-5-103, MCA, may amend the complaint to substitute a real defendant for the fictitious defendant within 3 years of filing the original complaint in action.
+The 3 year time period outlined in subparagraph (1) of this rule for issuance and service begins to run, as to the newly identified defendant, from the date of the filing of the original complaint.

 (3) The time limit imposed by subparagraphs (1) and (2) above shall apply to all lawsuits in which the original complaints were filed on or after January 1, 2000.
 The provisions of Rule 41(e), M.R.Civ.P., replaced by this rule, shall apply to all lawsuits in which the original complaint was filed before January 1, 2000.

 [Amended effective May 1, 1990; March 26, 1993; February 14, 1996; August 15, 1999; November 16, 1999; amended effective January 1, 2000.]

 Rule 45.
 Subpoena

 (A) please state the name of the court from which it is issued; and

 (B) state the title of the action, and the name of the court in which it is pending, and its civil action number; and

 (C) command each person to whom it is directed to attend and give testimony or to product and permit inspection and copy of designated books, documents, or tangible things in the possession, custody or control of the person, or to permit inspection of premises, at a time and place therein specified; and